PsychVault

 Values Alignment

 This is the most important and most underestimated factor.
-A workplace that espoused neuro-affirming values for clients but treats its neurodivergent staff as problems to be managed is not a safe environment.
-Values alignment means the organisation's approach to neurodivergence is consistent — it applies to clients and clinicians alike.
+A workplace that espouses neuro-affirming values for clients but treats its neurodivergent staff as problems to be managed is not a safe environment.
+Values alignment means the organisation's approach to neurodivergence is consistent - it applies to clients and clinicians alike.

 Signs of genuine values alignment: